ap-atul/8-Puzzle/README.md

 ```
 3. You can create your own test cases to check
+4. Pass in the input board and later the goal board
+5. Specify n value for Solver object as per your choice

 ## Example
-Using n=5, so 24 Puzzle Problem
+### Using n=5, so 24 Puzzle Problem
 ```
 Solving for .............
 +----+----+----+----+----+